KaesarWU/Cool-Math-Games/README.md

 # Cool-Math-Games
-A very simple and easy math games created by myself as a side project.
+A project created by me as a side project
+# How to run
+(The steps I am about to do are steps to do in vscode) Copy the code into a new file in vscode (c++ file).
+Download an extension called Code Runner (my extension is by Jun Han).
+Run the code!